WYBU-CD

-WYBU-CD (channel 16) is a low-power Class A television station in Columbus, Georgia, United States, owned by the Christian Television Network (CTN).
+WYBU-CD (channel 16) is a low-power Class A religious television station in Columbus, Georgia, United States, owned and operated by the Christian Television Network (CTN).
 The station's studios are located on 4th Place (off US 280) in Phenix City, Alabama, and its transmitter is located on Windtree Drive west of Phenix City.

 Channel 16 has been on the air since 1987 as a low-power station in Columbus.
 For most of its first 20 years in service, "TV-16" aired local programming and content from various sources, including the American Christian Television System.
 From 1998 to 1999, it was the Columbus-area affiliate of UPN.
 CTN purchased the station in 2005.

 History

 Early years

 Channel 16, with the call sign W16AF, was on the air in Columbus by May 1987, when it placed advertising in local newspapers announcing its existence.
 In December 1987, the license was transferred to Dr. Stephen Hollis, a local ophthalmologist who had built the station.
 Hollis also owned W22AH (channel 22), which began broadcasting in September.
 In February 1989, the sale of the two stations to Brenda Walls and Linda McCarter was reported locally.
 Their husbands, Reid Walls and Ron McCarter, owned American Cable Company, a new cable system serving North Columbus.
 Where Hollis had been fighting to get cable carriage for his stations, channels 16 and 22 quickly appeared on the American lineup.
 At this point, channel 16 was mostly airing programming from the American Christian Television System (ACTS), the original licensee, as well as rebroadcasts of Columbus city council meetings; W22AH was airing the Trinity Broadcasting Network.
 Mick Walsh, television columnist for the Ledger-Enquirer, credited the cable carriage with ensuring channel 16's survival.

 Even though the sale was reported, Hollis did not actually sell the station until 1991, when the Earley family of Birmingham, Alabama, acquired channel 16 from Hollis.
 In the 1990s, "TV-16" began airing considerably more local programming.
 In 1991, it began airing a same-day video replay of the Talkline program on local radio station WRCG (1420 AM).
 A former candidate for the Georgia state legislature, James White, hosted the conservative commentary The Right Side, which debuted in 1993.
 However, the Earleys' plan to use high school football as a selling point for the station—a strategy that had been successful in Alabama—did not play in Columbus.
 Further, the station had signal issues, even on the cable systems that carried it.
 Walsh called trying to tune it in "like trying to find a pearl in a dishpan full of dirty dishes" and noted, "If TV-16 was a horse, it would have been shot long ago."